Staffardprobable495/staffardprobable495.github.io/README.md

 Supported by the **London Mathematical Society (LMS) Scheme 3 grant**, our network aims to create a permanent, collaborative space for regular interaction, discussion, and long-term joint research within the UK’s Functional Data Analysis community.

-The group brings together mathematical and theoretical statisticians from across the country to form a stronger, more cohesive research network.
+The group brings together mathematical, theoretical, and applied statisticians from across the country to form a stronger, more connected, and collaborative research network.
 ---

 ## Network Events